 Practicum students receive 2 hours and 45 minutes of supervision weekly by a program faculty member.
-Practicum students must provide their university supervisors with an audio or video recording each week of their interactions with clients.
-Students completing their practicum in the Community Counseling Clinic must provide video recording on DVD.
+Practicum students must provide their university supervisors with an audio or video

 Internship students receive the equivalent of at least 2.5 hours of supervision each week.
 They receive 3 hours of group supervision every other week from their university supervisor in addition to 1 hour of weekly supervision from their internship site supervisor.
 Internship students must provide their university supervisors with an audio or video recording each week of their interactions with clients.